Why did brokers really block GameStop (GME) and AMC trading?

 Trading has since resumed on most platforms, but it's left investors with questions.
 Why did trading need to stop in the first place and why were some brokers impacted and others not?

-One now popular theory is that the decision stemmed from broker associations with hedge funds that had been shorting the stocks.
-Regardless, the reality is that brokers have little choice but to suspend orders when risk levels are too high.
+One popular theory is that the decision to halt trades stemmed from broker associations with hedge funds that had been shorting the stocks.
+But the reality is that brokers have little choice but to suspend orders when risk levels are too high.

 It's a complicated topic, so we spoke to two industry stakeholders, CEO John Miles of Phillip Capital Australia and Marketech Stockbroking managing director Travis Clark, to get an inside view of how it all works.